ericrasmussen/chromaticleaves/posts/idris-and-dependent-types.markdown

 #### How the breakthrough works

-Have you ever written code to access an array indice and you just *knew* it would always be there no matter what, but you had no way to ensure it?
-In the early days of computing (circa 2009 when node.js was created) everyone wrote unit tests to feel confident the code wouldn't fail.
+Have you ever written code to access an array index and you just *knew* it wouldn't fail, but you still had to account for that possibility?
+In the early days of computing (circa 2009 when node.js was created) everyone tried to make up for this uncertainty by writing unit tests.

 But the Idris compiler doesn't mess around: you can just say it won't fail, *so it won't*.